 Now that you have arrived on the Balboa Peninsula plan to have some fun.
 The Balboa Fun Zone is one of the last coastal amusement areas in Southern California.
 For generations, people have visited the Fun Zone to enjoy rides, eat sweet treats, and take in the lovely bay and ocean views.

 The Ferris wheel is the defacto landmark of the Newport Harbor and makes for a fun daytime or nighttime ride.
 There is a variety of little shops and curious along the boardwalk.
 Due to its long history, it is not uncommon to see parents and grandparents bringing little ones here to enjoy the area.

 The west side of the peninsula faces the ocean and includes the Balboa Pier.
-The pier dates back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
-Today, the pier is a popular fishing spot.
+The pier dated back to 1906 and was constructed, along with the Balboa Pavilion, to attract local buyers to the area.
+Today, the dock is a popular fishing spot.

-Peninsula Park is a relaxing grassy area just south of the pier and provides a nice spot for picnics, flying kites or just relaxing under the beautiful Southern California sunshine.
-The flat, long peninsula makes it a great spot for walking and riding bicycles.
+Peninsula Park is a relaxing grassy area just south of the pier and provides a beautiful spot for picnics, flying kites, or just relaxing under the beautiful Southern California sunshine.
+The flat, long peninsula makes it an excellent place for walking and riding bicycles.

 The Wedge Newport Beach

 Surfers, bodyboarders, and body surfers know the area because it is home to The Wedge.
 This is a world-famous surf break at the extreme east end of the Balboa Peninsula.
 Human-made improvements to the rock jetty on the west side of the Newport Beach Harbor entrance helped shape this famous wave.